Discover Cokethorpe

 Qualities of leadership are intrinsic to Cokethorpe’s approach and are evident throughout the School.
 In the Prep School, they take the form of the Cokethorpe Characters, a means by which our youngest pupils are introduced to morals, ethics and broader approaches to learning, that will become the framework on which the Senior School’s Leadership Programme is pinned.

-There is no better indication of the integration of leadership into our approach than the Senior School’s merit system of ‘Recommendations’ being awarded on the basis of the Leadership characteristics, as they are on the Cokethorpe Characters in the Prep.
-And in Sixth Form, the Leadership Grants programme sits alongside but distinct to the Scholars Programme, and is awarded to those students who demonstrate leadership through their contributions to all aspects of School life.
+The Senior School’s merit system of ‘Recommendations’ are awarded on the basis of the Leadership characteristics, as they are on the Cokethorpe Characters in the Prep.
+And in Sixth Form, the Leadership Grants programme sits alongside but distinct to the Scholars Programme.
+It is awarded to those students who demonstrate leadership through their contributions to all aspects of School life.

 As a through school, Prep and Senior, Cokethorpe is in rarefied company.
 Couple that with the Prep and Senior Schools being on a single site, and in a rural, day school setting, and Cokethorpe is almost unique.